 Give them a quick wash first.
 When dry, use a chalky finish paint to cover your pumpkin.
 Next, add some sparkle with metallic or glitter paint to create an ombre effect.

 Take inspiration from Henri Matisse by covering your pumpkins in colourful abstract shapes.
 Paint your pumpkin white, then use a Cricut cutting machine to cut out a selection of vinyl stickers.

 Stick the shapes all over your pumpkin so the colours and patterns are random.
 Alternatively, use different paint shades to hand draw your shapes onto your pumpkins.

-This spooky all-white pumpkin has proven so popular in recent years, according to Waitrose.
-To make your pumpkin stand out, Chris Wood, Waitrose horticulture expert suggests teaming it with the botanical trend.
-‘Perfect to add a splash of natural colour to Ghost Pumpkins and make them stand out,’ he says.
+This spooky all-white pumpkin has proven hugely popular in recent years.
+To make your pumpkin stand out, Chris Wood from Waitrose suggests giving it a botanical twist.

 'Take stems such as ferns or grasses, or other thin leaf plants, and attach them to pumpkins using adhesive.'